 How are you leveraging feedback from your exiting employees?
 Do you use exit feedback, or are you like many companies that use Exit Surveys to just “check the box”?
 What is the data telling you about the “why” behind employee departures?
 Is there a consistent theme or story former employees are telling that you might be missing?

-The U.S. Bureau of Labor Statistics announced that 4.3 million Americans, roughly 2.9% of the workforce, quit their jobs in August of 2021, a record breaking month.
+The U.S. Bureau of Labor Statistics announced that 4.6 million Americans, roughly 3% of the workforce, quit their jobs in July of 2022, a record breaking month.
+Quit rates remain high, hovering at about 2.6% with about 4.1 million Americans quitting their jobs in both June and July 2023.

 You Are Not Alone